 Where Ethereum Goes from Here

 Aside from Bitcoin, no cryptocurrency is more popular and promising than Ether (the native token of the Ethereum platform).
-ETH prices exploded by 3,995% since the start of 2017, beating every Ethereum price forecast in the world.
-Yet, now that it’s time to make Ethereum price predictions for 2018, analysts outside crypto-land remain gun shy…
+ETH prices exploded by 9,383% in 2017, beating every Ethereum price forecast in the world.
+Yet, now that it’s time to make Ethereum price predictions for 2018, analysts outside crypto-land remain gun-shy…

 …and it’s no secret why.
 They are worried about a bubble in the crypto market cap.

-Out of this concern comes a hesitancy that prevents them from saying the obvious: Ethereum prices will continue to rise.
+Out of this concern comes a hesitancy that prevents them from stating the obvious: Ethereum prices could continue to rise.

-Analysts had the same concern about Bitcoin last year, and look at where BTC prices are today—up by more than 377% this year alone.
+Analysts had the same concern about Bitcoin last summer, and look at where BTC prices are today: up by more than 317% in the last six months.

 Likewise, the Ethereum-to-USD exchange rate will probably keep setting record highs in 2018, regardless of what mainstream analysts say.

-If you’re confused as to how those Ivy League-educated analysts could be so wrong, so many times, it’s because they are incentivized towards “cautious predictions.”
+If you’re confused as to how Ivy League-educated analysts can be so wrong, so many times, it’s because they are incentivized towards “cautious predictions.”

-But a bold prediction—say, that Bitcoin would reach $4,000 when it was trading in the hundreds of dollars—paints a target on an analysts’ back.
+But a bold prediction—say, that Bitcoin would reach $10,000 when it was trading in the hundreds of dollars—paints a target on an analysts’ back.
 What if they are wrong?
-Not only will people lose money, they’ll have someone to point the finger at.
+Not only will people lose money, they’ll have someone to point their fingers at.

 5 Tailwinds for ETH Prices